 5. Add in some light physical activity while watching your favorite shows or take a warm bath with Epsom salt or essential oils to alleviate stress while keeping the joints warm to aid in flexibility.

 6. Look at getting a professional massage or sign up for a yoga or aerobics session.
+You can also apply gel on the affected area.
+Have a look at Pain Buster II Review, which is one of the pain relief cream for joint pain.

 7. Let’s not forget a vital key is a healthy diet, which will consist of fruits, grains, dairy and vegetables such as carrots and cucumbers which are essential due to their diuretic & antioxidant benefits to remove* waste from the body.
 Getting the essential amount of milk daily will support the strengthening of your bones through the protein and calcium benefits.